sunidhi-mishra/Weekday_Interview_Scheduling_Framework/README.md

 A systems-driven interview scheduling framework designed to achieve **80% interview booking within 24 hours** using only **two college interns** while handling **500+ daily scheduling requests** from **100 partner companies**.

-This project was created as a Product & Operations Design case study for Weekday's scheduling assignment.

 ## 🚩 Problem Statement